Excise duty on energy

 Information in Swedish about the refund application process is available on our webpage about refunds of excise duty on electricity and fuel.
 Select refund category 729 (“Aircraft – fuel”).

-You can apply for a refund for the full amount of excise duty on energy, carbon dioxide and sulphur (if applicable) on aviation kerosene or aviation petrol, when you use the fuel for consumption in aircraft engines undergoing tests in test beds or similar.
-As an approved duty-exempt user, you are not entitled to a refund for excise duty on aviation kerosene or aviation petrol, since you purchase fuel on a duty-exempt basis.
+You can apply for a refund for the full amount of excise duty on energy, carbon dioxide and sulphur (if applicable) on aviation kerosene or aviation petrol if you use the fuel fin aircraft engines tested in a test bed or similar environment.

 Information in Swedish about the refund application process is available on our webpage about refunds of excise duty on electricity and fuel.
 Select refund category 729 (“Aircraft – fuel”).